ebolax/vue3-typescript-esbuild-bootstrap5/README.md

     npm run build

 Builds the application and minify to `dist/index.js`.
-You must do it before you publish your game.
+You must do it before you publish your web application.

     npm run serve

-It's just serve `./dist` folder to test your game.
+It's just serve `./dist` folder to test your web application.